Corporate Governance

 - 〈Vision〉

-- Delivering happiness to all
+- Delivering Happiness to All

-- 〈Value Statement〉
+- 〈Value statement〉

-- ’Enjoyment and Peace of Mind”
+- “Enjoyment and Peace of Mind”

-- 〈Corporate Statement〉
+- 〈Corporate statement〉

 - We aim to be a compelling company with a strong market presence built upon our customer-first principle.

-SUBARU clearly separates the function of decision making and the oversight of corporate management from that of the execution of business operations, and aims to realize effective corporate management by expediting decision making.
-In addition, SUBARU seeks to ensure proper decision making and the oversight of corporate management and the execution of business operations as well as enhance its risk management system and compliance system through the monitoring of its management and operations and advice provided by outside officers.
-We also implement proper and timely disclosure of information in order to improve the transparency of management.
-SUBARU has created the Corporate Governance Guidelines with the objective of clarifying the basic concept, framework, and operating policy of its corporate governance.
+In addition, the Company seeks to ensure proper decision making and the oversight of corporate management and the execution of business operations, as well as enhance its risk management system and compliance system through the monitoring of its management and operations and advice provided by outside officers.

 Management System